Papain Benefits, Uses, Side Effects, Supplements, Dosage, FAQs

 Ad

-The papaya enzyme has also proven to exhibit wound-healing, infection-fighting and pain-relieving effects.
+The papaya enzyme has also been found to exhibit wound-healing, infection-fighting and pain-relieving effects.

-Papain supplements are used to improve gastrointestinal dysfunction and common digestive issues like bloating and constipation.
+Papain supplements are often used to improve gastrointestinal dysfunction and common digestive issues, like bloating and constipation.

 This means that even people with low stomach acid, who would usually have difficulty breaking down and digesting certain types of meat, may benefit from papain supplements.

-This means that papain may be able to prevent inflammation from occurring, thereby enhancing lymphatic drainage and having regulatory effects on the immune system.
+This means that they may be able to prevent inflammation from occurring, thereby enhancing lymphatic drainage and having regulatory effects on the immune system.

-A review of literature published in the Journal of Immunotoxicology found that both in vitro and in vivo studies have shown that papaya extracts and papaya-associated phytochemicals have anti-inflammatory and immunomodulatory properties, but more clinical studies are needed to fully understand these effects.
+A review of literature published in the Journal of Immunotoxicology found that both in vitro and in vivo studies have shown that papaya extracts and papaya-associated phytochemicals have anti-inflammatory and immunomodulatory properties.

-Several studies indicate that the papaya enzyme works to relieve pain in a number of areas, including muscle pain from intense workouts, sore throat pain and pain associated with shingles.
+Several studies have indicated that the papaya enzyme works to relieve pain in a number of areas, including muscle pain from intense workouts, sore throat pain and pain associated with shingles.

-A study published in the Journal of Sports Science shows that taking a protease supplement containing the papaya enzyme may help relieve muscle pain that’s caused by running.
+Another study published in the Journal of Sports Science showed that taking a protease supplement containing the papaya enzyme may help relieve muscle pain that’s caused by running.

 Ad